 The Coronavirus within months of its discovery has been causing unprecedented crisis across many countries, affecting many businesses and services, causing a slowdown and CBI/Golden visa industry is not an exception.
-Several countries have already imposed travel restrictions closing borders citing health crisis.
+Several countries have already imposed travel restrictions closing all borders citing health crisis.

 What impact coronavirus could possibly have on the citizenship by investment industry?